ut33/IDD-Fa19-Lab3/README.md

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)** The relationship is logarithimic as a small change in force corresponds to a large change in voltage (increase).

 **c.
-Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
+Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?** video 1 -- using force sensor to fade LED: video 2 -- using force sensor to change LED color (it was hard to control the force to show the different colors):
+The key function was map(value, fromLow, fromHigh, toLow, toHigh), map allows you to change the value range.

 **d.
-What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**
+What resistance do you need to have in series to get a reasonable range of voltages from each sensor?** I used two 10K resistors for a total of 20K

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**